Renting House in Germany

 Warmmiete vs. Kaltmiete: The Rent You See Is Not the Rent You Pay

-Every listing you encounter, whether you’re searching for a 2 bedroom apartment in Berlin long term or a studio in Leipzig, will show two prices.
-The Kaltmiete is the base rent.
-The Warmmiete adds on the Nebenkosten, a bundled charge covering heating, water, rubbish collection, building maintenance, and sometimes cable TV.
-The difference between the two is not small.
-According to Destatis data from 2024, Nebenkosten across Germany averaged roughly €2.17 per square metre per month, meaning a 70sqm flat could add over €150 monthly on top of your cold rent figure.
+Every listing shows two prices.
+The Kaltmiete (cold rent) is the base figure.
+The Warmmiete (warm rent) adds the Nebenkosten (ancillary costs), which bundle heating, water, rubbish collection, building maintenance, and sometimes communal TV or internet.
+According to Destatis data for 2026, average Nebenkosten across Germany sit at roughly €2.30 per square metre per month, meaning a 70sqm flat carries an additional €160 or more on top of cold rent before you’ve paid a single electricity bill.

 The Person Behind a Listing Can Be Anyone